 4) Add Pedialyte or low-sodium chicken broth to water ⭐

-Dehydration can cause diarrhea, and it can also be the symptom.
+Dehydration can cause diarrhea, but it can also be a symptom.
 It has to be avoided at all costs.

 The tricky thing is, most Huskies won’t want to drink water when they’re feeling sick or when they have diarrhea.
 It can prove to be quite difficult to get them to drink plain water, but it’s critical for a fast recovery.

 You can add in some Pedialyte, which is an electrolyte drink made for children but is commonly given to dogs to help stop and prevent dehydration.

 If you don’t have any Pedialyte to hand, a little amount of low-sodium chicken broth can be added to his water to get him drinking it.
 A tiny amount of sodium like this won’t do any harm, and the volume of water he drinks is so much more important than consuming a small amount of salt.